newrelic/node-newrelic/README.md

   improve the agent.
 * There is an error tracer in the Node agent, but it's a work in progress.
   In particular, it still does not intercept errors that may already be handled by frameworks.
-Also, parts of it depend on the new, experimental [domain](http://nodejs.org/api/domain.html) API added in Node 0.8, and domain-specific functionality will not work in apps running in Node 0.6.x.
+Also, parts of it depend on the [domain](http://nodejs.org/api/domain.html) API added in Node 0.8, and domain-specific functionality will not work in apps running in Node 0.6.x.